Building a legal corridor for school nutrition to improve Vietnamese people's stature

 The proposal to build a legal corridor for school nutrition is not the first time it has been mentioned, and was once again emphasized at the Workshop.

-Not only Associate Professor, Dr. Nguyen Thanh De proposed to develop policies and move towards legalizing school nutrition, but Professor, Dr. Le Thi Hop, President of the Vietnam Association of Women Intellectuals, Former Director of the Institute of Nutrition (Ministry of Health), Former President of the Vietnam Nutrition Association, also proposed that legalizing regulations on school nutrition is an urgent issue, in order to have sustainable and synchronous solutions.
+Not only Associate Professor, Dr. Nguyen Thanh De proposed to develop policies and move towards legalizing school nutrition, but Professor, Dr., Doctor Le Thi Hop, President of the Vietnam Women Intellectuals Association, Former Director of the Institute of Nutrition (Ministry of Health), Former President of the Vietnam Nutrition Association, also proposed that legalizing regulations on school nutrition is an urgent issue, in order to have sustainable and synchronous solutions.

 According to Ms. Le Thi Hop, school nutrition activities help standardize meals for students, standardize processing procedures, increase awareness of healthy nutrition to help children develop comprehensively, and reduce the risk of chronic diseases related to nutrition later on.

-The law also provides a basis for regulations requiring school nutrition workers to be properly trained; to include nutritional knowledge in formal lessons for students; and to strengthen coordination between families and schools in providing nutritional care for students.
+The law is also the basis for stipulating that school nutrition workers must be properly trained; nutrition knowledge must be included in formal lessons for students; and coordination between families and schools must be strengthened in providing nutritional care for students.

 Meanwhile, Labor Hero Thai Huong, Founder and Chairwoman of TH Group's Strategy Council, once again proposed the need to build a legal corridor for school nutrition.

 “In addition to growing in economy and civilization, we must grow in stature, physical strength, and height.
-In addition to legal policies, food businesses must consider the mission of raising the stature of the nation as their own, and shoulder this responsibility together,” said businesswoman Thai Huong.
+In addition to legal policies, food businesses must consider the mission of raising the stature of the nation as their own and shoulder this responsibility,” said businesswoman Thai Huong.

-According to her, Vietnam is ranked 15th from the bottom in the world in terms of height.
-Meanwhile, science has proven that 86% of a person's height develops during the golden age of 0-12, 14% develops in the period up to 25 years old.
-Therefore, children need to be fully cared for and to do that, there must be legal regulations that are broad and comprehensive enough.
-It is necessary to introduce a School Nutrition Law, which includes regulations on physical activities, regulations on human resources, nutrition education, etc.
+According to her, Vietnam ranks 15th from the bottom in the world in terms of average height.
+Meanwhile, science has proven that 86% of a person's height development occurs during the golden age of 0-12, and 14% occurs up to the age of 25.
+Therefore, children need adequate care, and to achieve this, comprehensive and broad legal regulations are necessary.
+A Law on School Nutrition should be enacted, encompassing regulations on physical activity, human resources, nutrition education, and more.

-“I want to inspire people to promote the establishment of a legal corridor for school nutrition.
+"I hope to inspire people to promote the establishment of a legal framework for school nutrition.
 I will be steadfast and persistent in this journey.
-I also have the dream and aspiration to become a decent food producer first for the Vietnamese people and then internationally,” businesswoman Thai Huong emphasized.
+I also have a dream and aspiration to become a producer of quality food, first for the Vietnamese people themselves, and then to expand internationally," businesswoman Thai Huong emphasized.

 Source: https://baodautu.vn/xay-hanh-lang-phap-ly-cho-dinh-duong-hoc-duong-de-nang-cao-tam-voc-nguoi-viet-d227334.html